 MakeStartSet takes the goal state and places the player into each available contiguous floor area.
 Expand takes a set of states and returns the set of states one step farther.
 What those states are depends on which metric is being used, which is why the choice of metric has such an impact on the running time.
 Go is almost a standard iterative deepening algorithm.
 It takes the goal, calls MakeStartSet to set things up and then calls Try one depth at a time.
 What is different here is the end condition.
 Go calls Try until it fails and then returns the previous set of results.
 Try takes the starting set, the previous results and a target depth.
 It then calls Expand on the previous results.
 Then it starts over expanding the start set, subtracting that from the results.
 What is left after the target depth has been reached is all of the nodes that can be reached in depth steps, but no sooner.
+If depth is too great, this will be an empty set.

-GENERATING LEVEL SETS
+4. GENERATING LEVEL SETS